-- 2. Describe one or two accomplishments the college has achieved to date on this key element.
+2. Describe one or two accomplishments the college has achieved to date on this key element.

 Accomplishments include the college's initial work related to guided pathways, and the work related to the development of the Integrated Student Success and Integrated Strategic Plans.
 As noted above, the college has formed a large cross-functional workgroup to discuss and engage with the guided pathways framework.
 This workgroup includes over 30 teaching and non-teaching faculty, students, staff members, and administrators.
 In addition, the basic ideas around guided pathways, including a summary of MVC Guided Pathways KPIs, is currently making the rounds at key stakeholder meetings.
-This work is leading to an all campus forum on guided pathways at the beginning of the Spring 2018 semester. - 3.
-Describe one or two challenges or barriers that you anticipate may hinder progress on this key element.
+This work is leading to an all campus forum on guided pathways at the beginning of the Spring 2018 semester.

+3. Describe one or two challenges or barriers that you anticipate may hinder progress on this key element.
 Based on feedback in completing this self-assessment, there is ongoing concern related to deep buy-in around guided pathways at the college to achieve lasting change.
 There are also concerns with the need for improved communication across campus stakeholder leadership structures and out to the campus as a whole.
-Both issues will need attention as the college works to enact significant changes over time in the adoption of guided pathways at the college. - 4.
-Comment (optional): is there any additional information that you want to add that is not addressed sufficiently in the questions above?
+Both issues will need attention as the college works to enact significant changes over time in the adoption of guided pathways at the college.

-DESIGN (4-8)

-Establishing and using an inclusive process to make decisions about and design the key elements of Guided Pathways.
+DESIGN (4-8) Establishing and using an inclusive process to make decisions about and design the key elements of Guided Pathways.
 SCALE OF ADOPTION KEY ELEMENT Pre-Adoption Early Adoption Scaling in Progress Full Scale 5.
 INTERSEGMENTAL ALIGNMENT (Clarify the Path) College engages in systematic coordination with K-12, four-year institutions and industry partners to inform program requirements.
 O College is currently not partnering or planning to partner with their feeder and destination institutions and/or local industry to align program requirements.
 O Coordination between high school feeder district(s), four-year institutions, and industry partners have been established, but the partnerships are not strong and/or inconsistent across the college. • Coordination between high school feeder district(s), four-year institutions, and industry partners is occurring across the college, and some partnerships are stronger than others, with some pipeline alignment from each partner established.
 O Coordination between high school feeder district(s), four-year institutions, and industry partners is occurring across the college, with strong partnerships and pipeline alignments across the various partners.